aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 ### Publish

 The `publish` operation in the v1 SDK takes a topic and a message directly as parameters.
 The result of the `publish` operation in the v1 SDK is reported via a callback.
-If you try to publish to a topic that is not allowed by a policy, AWS IoT Core service will close the connection.

 In the v2 SDK, the [publish](https://aws.github.io/aws-iot-device-sdk-js-v2/node/classes/mqtt5.Mqtt5Client.html#publish)
 operation takes a description of the PUBLISH packet you wish to send and returns a promise of polymorphic value.

-> [!NOTE]
-> If you try to publish with the v2 MQTT5 client to a topic that is not allowed by a policy, you do not get the connection
-> closed but instead receive a PUBACK with a reason code.

 * If the PUBLISH was a QoS 0 (mqtt5_packet.QoS.AtMostOnce) publish, then the promise has a unit (void) value and is completed as soon as the packet has been written to the socket.